 Find a GP (Doctor):

-- Go to the NHS Choices Service Search .
+- Go to find a GP on the NHS website

-If you don't like the GP assigned to you, you are able to change to another one at the same practice or a different practice without giving a reason.
+Your practice will tell you how to register (this can often be done online).
+If you don't like the GP assigned to you, you are able to change to another without giving a reason.

 Instant Expert: Worried about seeing your GP (Doctor) on your own?
 Not sure what you can or can't talk about?
 Healthtalk interviewed 34 young people about their experiences of visiting the GP, and they share their hints and tips in videos and advice pages on www.seeingthegp.co.uk along with information from GPs about the services they provide.